ct-js/ct-js/app/data/ct.libs/matter/docs/Manipulating copies.md

 # Manipulating copies.

-`ct.matter` requires you to use specific methods to move and transform your copies.
+`matter` requires you to use specific methods to move and transform your copies.
 Usual parameter-based manipulations won't work.

-## `ct.matter.teleport(copy, x, y);`
+## `matter.teleport(copy, x, y);`

 Moves a copy to a new position without changing its velocity.